 - Examine the summary and click Finish to create your site, or Back if you want to make changes.

-- Click Site > GIS Server > Machines.
+- Click Site > Server Configuration > Machines.

 - In the Machines module, click Add Machine.

 - In the Add Machine window, enter the name of Machine B. You must type the exact name of the machine; do not use localhost.

 The URL of Machine B is entered automatically.

 - Click Add to add Machine B to your site.

 Steps 10 through 13 demonstrate how to add a machine to your site.
 You can alternatively join Machine B to your site by opening ArcGIS Server Manager on Machine B and clicking Join An Existing Site.
 For step-by-step instructions, see Joining an existing site.

 - Consider registering your data with your site.
 Data registration gives the server a list of locations that the server administrator has verified that ArcGIS Server can access.
 Data registration also helps ArcGIS Server understand how to adjust data paths as you publish across machines.
 If you attempt to publish a service that references data from an unregistered location, the data is copied to the server during the publishing operation.
 To learn more, see About registering your data with ArcGIS Server.

 - Install and configure ArcGIS Web Adaptor.
 The Web Adaptor provides a link between your enterprise web server and your ArcGIS Server site.
 It allows you to choose the port, address, and authentication settings that you want to use for incoming requests.
 It also allows you to prevent outside users from accessing Manager and the Administrator Directory.